Ten top tips

 Try to take advantage of learning and development opportunities beyond your programme.
 Say yes to events and look out for opportunities to make links with staff, fellow students, and professionals beyond Imperial.

 4. PhD study is about independence

-Your supervisor will work with you to develop an appropriate project and ensure that you have clear strategic aims and objectives.
-They will ensure you receive appropriate research skills training, understand the expectations of the programme and provide you with regular constructive feedback.
+Your supervisor should work with you to develop an appropriate project and ensure that you have clear strategic aims and objectives.
+They should ensure you receive appropriate research skills training, understand the expectations of the programme and provide you with regular constructive feedback.
 Further guidance on working with your supervisor can be found here.

 6. Engage with your Academic Reps

-Use feedback channels, engage in student-staff liaison and consider becoming an Academic Rep to help shape your programme and the wider PhD experience at Imperial.
-Make good use of the Graduate Students' Union.
+Use feedback channels, engage in student-staff liaison and consider becoming an Academic Rep to help shape your programme and the wider PhD experience and community at Imperial.

 7. Use your Graduate School